giupo/uploadr.py/README.rst

 1. It preserves the layout of your photos directory by organizing the uploads into sets and collections, instead of just putting everything into one giant photo stream.

-2. It can be safely interrupted and restarted and it will avoid making duplicate uploads.
+2. It can be safely interrupted and restarted and will avoid making duplicate uploads.

 3. It can be automated to regularly back up your photos directory.